Home High Level Design V

 • session distribution determines which clients connect to which servers. if the client tried to connect to all servers, there would be a lot of connection overhead for the client

-• request distribution determines out of the servers which were selected by the client, which server actually gets the request
+• request distribution determines out of the servers selected above, which one gets the request

 Request Distribution